* LSC Member

 Slice of Sun Solar Bonds

-These bond subscriptions help secure the solar project and can either be cashed in after 7 years, rolled-over into a Legacy term (25-years), or can be donated at any time as a tax-deductible donation to a participating non-profit host site for a solar project.
+These bond subscriptions help secure the solar project, generate earnings for member bondholder, or can be donated at any time as a tax-deductible donation to a participating non-profit host site for a solar project.
 For example, a local church is currently enjoying a portion of the energy savings (over $3,000 a year), but the more bonds the Church owns, the more energy savings they get to keep for their own parish’s budget.
 Everybody saves and earns and benefits from the good that is being done thanks to the solar project.
 You can buy Slice-of-Sun Solar Bonds that earn interest for as little as $250.
 Or you can sponsor as many full solar panels as you’d like for $500 each.
 Sponsorship can be direct donations to a participating non-profit or through the purchase of bonds that are then gifted to the non-profit of your choosing.

 Ready to get started?